invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

         'application.waypoints',
     )

-Set your database connection parameters in ``settings.py`` according to your PostgreSQL configuration
+Set your database connection parameters in ``settings.py`` according to your PostgreSQL configuration.
 ::

     DATABASE_ENGINE = 'postgresql_psycopg2'